script-money/ccs-nest/README.md

 3. change src/config/utils line 25 localhost to redis
 4. change docker-nginx-cors/nginx.conf cert value
 5. change DOMAIN=http://localhost:3000 to url in env
+6. copy cert files in docker-nginx-cors/cert to vps
+7. change BACKUP_PATH in .env for cors
-6. use `docker-compose up -d`
+8. use `docker-compose up -d`
-7. `docker-compose up -d --no-deps --build` if need rebuild
+9. `docker-compose up -d --no-deps --build --remove-orphans` if need rebuild
-8. restore data (see below)
+10. restore data (see below)

 ## how to backup data and restore manualy